Thanks to the generosity of an anonymous donor, the department has established a Laboratory for the Analysis and Dating of Sediments (LADS).

 Deanne Rogers, whose research interests include planetary surface processes; remote sensing of planetary surfaces; laboratory spectroscopic studies of relevant planetary analog materials; environmental remote sensing; and spectral and thermophysical studies of planetary analog sites on Earth, is our newest faculty member.
 Please see Professor Rogers' research page here.

 In spring 2010 Jerome joined the Vibrational Spectroscopy Laboratory of Prof. Timothy Glotch, and in April had amassed enough data to present a poster, "Thermal emission spectroscopy of volcanic rocks from Mauna Iki, Hawaii" at the annual campus-wide URECA poster symposium (April 2011).
 This summer, Jerome's research on infrared emissivity spectra of rock samples is supported by URECA.
 Using spectral deconvolution models to analyze the data and determine the mineralogy of volcanic rock samples from Hawaii, Jerome is now comparing laboratory and remote sensing data to further our understanding of the role of alteration coatings on the samples, and more generally, our understanding of the reliability of remotely acquired infrared spectra.
-For the full interview/feature, please go to:

 Scott McLennan's book Planetary Crusts: Their Composition, Origin and Evolution receives Best Reference Work Award